Admissions

 List of 1 items.

-During our Enrolled Students Night, Mercy Girls and their families received four health forms which are also linked below.
+During our Enrolled Students Night, Mercy Girls and their families will receive four health forms which are also linked below.
 Stay tuned for more information about your Magnus Health Portal login!

 Mercy High School Baltimore is a sponsored ministry of the Institute of the Sisters of Mercy of the Americas and is a member of Mercy Education.